Trading Forex and Fundamental Analysis

 INTEREST RATE DECISIONS

-Mainly, there are two different interest rate policies:
+There are two main interest rate policies:

-■ World Bank, World’s Real Interest Rates: http://data.worldbank.org/indicator/FR.INR.RINR
+■ World’s Real Interest Rates: http://data.worldbank.org/indicator/FR.INR.RINR

 -